bodacea/computationalbelief/lean-enterprise.md

 What about gaming - is it possible for our competitors to game us?
 What becomes 'fair' in this environment?

 "What is the mission of the press?"
-"What is the mission of the org?"
+"What is the mission of the org?" "what is the mission of your sector?"
+Understand your environment, your ecosystem.
+Understand that you won't ever understand all of it \(the "naughty baby" problem\) and build in adaptation to that.
+Understand that your world drifts over time \('the structure of scientific revolutions'\) - understand what is relatively stable and what you need to track.

+What is the mission of intelligence?
+Knowing what's going on?
+Adapting what's going on to fit a larger goal?
+Both?
+But you never get perfect information, or perfect goals, so you need to add in time: test, learn, adapt.

+Goals are outcomes, not outputs

+Personas: Who are these people?
+What are their beliefs?
+How do they believe things?
+Also need to look at markets: is there a hole in the market, is there a market in the hole \(as in, how many of each type of person is there, which of these types is it worth reaching out to, and why?\)